 Starting children on a healthy diet helps them to develop good habits as well as to grow and develop healthily.
 You can learn more about your child's nutrition, including ideas of what to cook from the BDA Association of British Dieticians.

-If you have any concerns about your child's eating, please talk to your Key Person, or see the 'Food for young children' tab on our Help from other organisations page for the special sessions run locally by HENRY.
+If you have any concerns about your child's eating, please talk to your Key Person, or see the 'Food for young children' tab on our Get help (advice and ideas) page for the special sessions run locally by HENRY.

 This is what we do in our schools:

 Staff who prepare food have at least Level 1 Food Hygiene Certificate.
-At Church Hill our Food Standards Agency Food Hygiene Rating is 5,and at Low Hall our score is 4.
+We are delighted to tell you that our Food Standards Agency Food Hygiene Rating at both schools is the maximum: 5.

 Small groups cook regularly as part of the curriculum.